 Although the exact structure of the coaches and supporters in Tice's corner was unknown to the public, on three occasions it had clear support

 WSOP bracelet winner Nick Schulman and high-stakes cash game pro Matt Berkey.

 Camp Tice on the move and we have a potion let's go master pic.twitter.com/DoLiFKEaeU

 - Nick Schulman (@NickSchulman) June 6, 907

 "I know I'm biased, but Landon Tice and his team are pretty smart," Perkins tweeted.
 “When they placed the bet, they were a huge favorite.
-I mean, what are the chances that I would take it seriously after decades of failing.
+I mean, what are the chances that I take it seriously after decades of failing.
 Then when they saw the game they played plus EV.
 Another Perkins showed up.

 He then credited Gonzales and his coaches for making him a "strong player" in just three months of training.